Module Catalogue 2025/26

 Aims

-This module aims to provide a detailed understanding of the education system post 1945.
-The Education system in Britain has seen big changes in the period since the 1970s.
-After a post-war period in which there had been broad cross-party consensus favouring a locally administered national education system, both Conservative, Labour and Coalition governments have introduced significant reforms which have affected how schools are managed, but perhaps most importantly the curriculum.
-The changes have taken place in early years, primary education, secondary education, further, higher education and in lifelong learning.
-The module aims to emphasise how and why particular policies were formulated (in reference to the socio-historical-cultural context) and how these policies were then implemented and the impact that this has had on learners, teachers and parents.
-The module also considers the impact of devolution on education policies in Britain.
+This module aims to provide a political history of education in the UK from the beginnings of mass education in the mid 19th century to the present day.
+Education systems in the UK have seen big changes over the past two centuries and particularly since the 1970s.
+After a post-war period in which there had been broad cross-party consensus favouring a locally administered national education system, successive Conservative, Labour and Coalition governments introduced significant reforms which have affected the range of educational provision, the nature of teacher professionalism and the curriculum that learners experience.
+The module aims to emphasise how and why particular education policies were formulated (in reference to the socio-historical-cultural context and prevailing political ideologies), how these policies have been enacted and the impact that this has had on learners, teachers and parents.
+Within the module there is a recognition that education systems vary across the nations of the UK, and attention is paid to the impact of devolution on education policy.

 Outline Of Syllabus